microsoftgraph/msgraph-sdk-powershell/README.md

 Install-Module Microsoft.Graph
 ```

-> Run `Install-Module` with AllowClobber and Force parameters if you run into command name conflicts when upgrading to older versions of the module:
+> Run `Install-Module` with `-AllowClobber` and `-Force` parameters if you run into command name conflicts when upgrading to older versions of the module.
+This may be the case when upgrading from v1.x to v2.x:
 >
 > ```powershell
 > Install-Module Microsoft.Graph -AllowClobber -Force